Panathinaikos B.C.: European, Intercontinental and Greek Champions (1996–1999)

 During the years 1996–98, Panathinaikos fulfilled all of their objectives by winning the FIBA European League championship, the FIBA Intercontinental Cup, and the Greek League championship (in that order).

 In 1996, expectations for the team were very high, as it was imperative for Panathinaikos to obtain a significant title.
 In the summer of 1995, they acquired the nine-time NBA All-Star, Dominique Wilkins, one of the top American players to ever play in Europe.
 The head coach was Božidar Maljković.
 Along with Giannakis, Vranković, Alvertis, and Patavoukas, they comprised a very experienced roster.
-In April 1996, at the Paris Final Four, Panathinaikos became the first Greek team to lift the FIBA European League championship, defeating Banca Catalana FC Barcelona 67–66.
+In April 1996, at the Paris Final Four, Panathinaikos became the first Greek team to lift the EuroLeague championship, defeating Banca Catalana FC Barcelona 67–66.
 Back in Greece, the team did not win the Greek League that season, losing to Olympiacos.

 For the 1996–97 season, Maljković restructured the roster to emphasize teamwork.
 Panathinaikos won the 1996 FIBA Intercontinental Cup by defeating Olimpia of Venado Tuerto 2–1 in a three-game series.
 However, the team finished 5th in the Greek League, losing the right to participate in the next season's EuroLeague.

 In the 1997–98 season, Slobodan Subotić became head coach.
 The club signed Dino Rađja, Byron Scott, Fanis Christodoulou, and several other players.
 With contributions from Alvertis, Oikonomou, and Koch, Panathinaikos captured the Greek League championship, ending a 14-year domestic title drought.

 In the summer of 1998, chairman Pavlos Giannakopoulos reinforced the roster with Dejan Bodiroga, Nando Gentile, Pat Burke, and Nikos Boudouris.
 During the 1998–99 Greek League playoffs, Olympiacos held home-court advantage, but Panathinaikos captured the decisive away victory in the final to secure the title.